 Experience true Danish ‘hygge’ in the old inns on the banks of Gudenåen.

-The first part of the route follows the southern part of The Himmelbjerg Route, which is one of the most beautiful trails in Denmark, as well as being very well marked and easy to walk.
-The tour begins in Ry where you spend the first night in Knudhule Badehotel, which was named as the best ‘badehotel’ (sea or lakeside hotel) in Denmark in 2019.
-From Ry, you follow Gudenåen – Denmark’s longest river – through Jutland’s largest and most famous lake and woodland landscapes.
-You will climb to the top of Himmelbjerget, which is the most famous ‘mountain’ in Denmark.
-You sleep in huts situated at the edge of Gudenåen.
-Here you have the possibility to explore the river and lakes in a canoe or motorboat (fishing gear can be rented), and you can enjoy dinner in some of Denmark’s oldest and most charming inns.
+The first part of the route follows the southern part of The Himmelbjerg Route, which is one of the most beautiful tracks in Denmark, as well as being very well marked and easy to walk.
+The trip begins in the pretty lakeside village of Ry.
+From here, you follow Gudenåen – the longest river in Denmark – through Jutland’s largest and most famous lake and woodland landscapes.
+You will climb to the top of Himmelbjerget, which is the most famous ‘mountain’ in Denmark and offers wonderful panoramic views over the surrounding lakelands.
+From here, you follow quiet woodland paths to your accommodation in the nearby village of Gammel Rye.

 From Silkeborg, you follow the old Trækstien towpath along Gudenåen and the adjoining lakes.
 Historically, the trail was created for horses and bargemen, who once pulled great barges filled with goods between the towns of Silkeborg and Randers.
 Today it is a beautiful walking trail through Jutland’s tranquil lakelands.
 You will stay overnight at two of the charming old inns used by the bargemen in the 18th century.

 On the last part of the track towards Bjerrringbro you will walk along the lake Tange Sø, which is the largest artificial lake in Denmark.
 At the north end of the lake you find the largest hydro-electric power station in Denmark, where you can visit Energimuseet (The Energy Museum), which offers a variety of experiences for the whole family.
-After another few kilometers along Gudenåen you reach Bjerringbro, where the tour ends.
+After another few kilometers along Gudenåen you reach Bjerringbro, where your walking holiday in Denmark’s Lake District comes to an end.

-If you like, you can shorten your hiking tour to a two or three-day hike by choosing either the first part along Himmelbjergstien – from Ry to Silkeborg – or the second part along Trækstien from Silkeborg to Bjerringbro.
+It is also possible to shorthen this tour to a two or three-day hike by choosing either the first part along Himmelbjergruten – from Ry to Silkeborg – or the second part along Trækstien from Silkeborg to Bjerringbro.
 If you are interested in one of those shorter routes, please contact us for a quote.

 *A single supplement charge will apply for solo walkers